Richard William Church: Dean of St Paul's

 Church intended on his appointment "that St Paul's should waken up from its long slumber".
 The first year he spent there, writes one of his friends, was one of "misery" for a man who loved study and hated pomp and business.
 But he worked tactfully.
 Though of unimpressive stature and monotonous, he had a strong influence.
 He was a High Churchman, but of a rational type, and with an enthusiasm for religious liberty.
 He said of the Church of England that there was "no more glorious church in Christendom than this inconsistent English Church".
 He was regarded in 1882 as a possible successor to Archbishop Tait, but his health made it out of the question.
-While Dean of St Paul's, he was patron of Saint Martin's League for letter carriers.
+While Dean of St Paul's, he was a patron of Saint Martin's League for letter carriers.

 Death

-In 1888 Church's only son, Frederick John Church (1854–1888), died.
+In 1888, Church's only son Frederick John died.
 Thereafter his own health declined.
-He appeared for the last time in public at the funeral of Henry Parry Liddon on 9 September 1890, dying on 9 December in the same year, at Dover.
+He appeared for the last time in public at the funeral of Henry Parry Liddon on 9 September 1890.
+Church himself died on 6 December 1890, at Dover.
 He was buried at Whatley.

 Works

-The dean's chief published works are a Life of St Anselm (1870), lives of Spenser (1879) and Bacon (1884) in Macmillan's "Men of Letters" series, Dante: an Essay (1878), The Oxford Movement (1891), and many other volumes of essays and sermons.
+The dean's chief published works are Life of St Anselm (1870), lives of Spenser (1879) and Bacon (1884) in Macmillan's "Men of Letters" series, Dante: an Essay (1878), The Oxford Movement (1891), and many other volumes of essays and sermons.
 His Dante: an Essay included an English version of Dante's De monarchia, translated by his son Frederick.

 A collection of Church's journalistic articles was published in 1897 as Occasional Papers.
 His style is lucid but austere.
 He stated that he had never studied style as such, but had acquired it by the exercise of translation from classical languages, and that he took care in his choice of verbs rather than in his use of adjectives.